pplu/cfn-fargate-batch/README.md

 # Conclusions

 You may have a hard time getting Batch running Fargate with CloudFormation.
 I hope I've saved you the pain of going through all the guessing, time and pain.
-Here you have a [batch-fagate.yaml](complete template).
+Here you have a [complete template](batch-fagate.yaml).
 There are a couple of unresolved references that you need to adapt to your use case.

 As for AWS: